felixfeliz/paperfoldmodels/README.md

 The code is mostly based on the algorithm presented in this [report](https://geom.ivd.kit.edu/downloads/proj-paper-models_cut_out_sheets.pdf).

 ## Language
-Because the orignal target audience was a group of German-speaking high-school students, many comments are written in German.
+Because the orignal target audience was a group of German-speaking high-school students, many of the comments are written in German.

 ## Author
 **Felix Scholz**